uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 8.3

 The University complies with the General Data Protection Regulation 2018 and Data Protection Act 1998.
-Please see our <a href="https://dataprotection.leeds.ac.uk/wp-content/uploads/sites/48/2019/05/Data-protection-CoP.pdf">Code of Practice on Data Protection (PDF)</a>.
+Please see our <a target="external" href="https://dataprotection.leeds.ac.uk/wp-content/uploads/sites/48/2019/05/Data-protection-CoP.pdf">Code of Practice on Data Protection (PDF)</a>.

 ### 9. Usernames and passwords